prasanvb/graphql-indepth/README.md

 - Non nullable/required type representation in schema using exclamation `!` (example: `ID!`)

 - `""" ISO date formate """` triple quotes in graphql schema are custom comments that will be added to graphql documentation

+- GraphQL allows for recursive queries, enabling you to fetch data with arbitrary levels of nesting.
+This is particularly useful for hierarchical data, such as company-job relationships.